Get insider access

 Status Between Pro True Wireless

 The Google Pixel Buds Pro Truly Wireless are better earbuds than the Status Between Pro True Wireless.
-Google's earbuds have a v-shaped sound profile that you can adjust via their companion app's graphic EQ and presets.
-They also have an excellent ANC system that cuts out more noise than Status' buds can passively.
+Google's earbuds have a V-shaped sound profile that you can adjust via their companion app's graphic EQ and presets.
+They also have an impressive ANC system that cuts out more noise than Status' buds can passively.
 However, the Status buds have slightly better stability during moderate and intense exercise and have a longer total battery life, with three full charges in their carrying case, compared to the Google buds' 1.8.

 + Show more